ca1ming/step-generate-version/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.0.5
+- fix in markdown syntax for link

 ## 0.0.4
 - update to README